hecomi/uDesktopDuplication/README.md

 uDesktopDuplication
 ===================

-**uDesktopDuplication** is a Unity asset to use the realtime screen capture as `Texture2D` using Desktop Duplication API.
+**uDesktopDuplication** is an Unity asset to use the realtime screen capture as `Texture2D` using Desktop Duplication API.

 ScreenShot